sundeeep/react-testing/README.md

 - Refactor the code for optimization while ensuring the test continue pass.

 Also called **red-green** testing as all the tests go from a red failed state to a green passed state.

+## Section 02
+- Jest Watch Mode

+### Jest Watch Mode
+Watch mode is an option that we can pass to Jest asking to watch files that have changed since the last commit and execute tests related only to those changed files.

+An optimization designed to make your tests run fast regardless of how many test you have.